Python Programming

 • In chaos theory, the butterfly effect is the sensitive dependence on initial conditions in which a small change in one state of a deterministic nonlinear system can result in large differences in a later state.

-• The term is closely associated with the work of mathematician and meteorologist Edward Norton Lorenz.
-He noted that butterfly effect is derived from the metaphorical example of the details of a tornado being influenced by minor perturbations such as a distant butterfly flapping its wings several weeks earlier.
+• The butterfly effect is derived from the metaphorical example of the details of a tornado being influenced by minor perturbations such as a distant butterfly flapping its wings several weeks earlier.

 Example 3: pattern formulation (Fractal Theory, 分形理论)